 In the absence of clear and well-developed laws, the problems faced by debtors, creditors, their lawyers and other professional advisers are compounded by the fact that many of the projects and transactions undertaken in the UAE and indeed, broader Middle East and North Africa market, are increasingly very large, complex and often funded on a multi-source and multi-tranche basis and are cross-border in nature – at least, in so far as they typically involve participants from multiple jurisdictions.
 The process of trying to put together the deals in the first place often pales in comparison to the complexity of trying to unravel, restructure or “repair” the deal when it goes wrong or borrowers are unable to meet their contractual or other obligations, as one grapples with the application and interpretation of intertwined systems of law or what lawyers refer to as “conflicts of law”.
 Most large financing will involve core documentation governed by English (or sometimes New York) law but guarantees and collateral will be governed by local law and, in some instances, that structure will also be wrapped or overlaid by the need to observe and comply with the principles of the Islamic Shari’ah.

-What are the main features of the present insolvency system in the UAE?
+The main features of present insolvency system in the UAE

 The present Law No. 18 has limited applicability and covers only specific debtors, and does not envisage or address the situation of an individual who becomes bankrupt.